svlentink/myhugoblogs/blog.lent.ink/content/post/enable-wsl.md

 ## Ubuntu/Debian/Kali via WSL

-We we know for that our system has the latest version, we install WSL.
+After updating our system has the latest version, we install WSL.

 - Open Settings, search for Developer and select 'Sideload Apps'